simongray/datalinguist/README.md

 4. Code dealing with training new language models has been left out.
 For now, DataLinguist is focused on wrapping the language analysis functionality.

 Please refer to [this overview](https://github.com/simongray/datalinguist/blob/master/doc/CoreNLP_packages.md) for more on the CoreNLP package structure and what's been wrapped in DataLinguist.

+## Licence
+DataLinguist is [licensed under the GPL v3 or later](https://github.com/simongray/datalinguist/blob/master/LICENCE).
+This copy-left licence is a continuation of [Stanford's own licensing terms for CoreNLP](https://stanfordnlp.github.io/CoreNLP/#license):

+> The full Stanford CoreNLP is licensed under the GNU General Public License v3 or later.
+More precisely, all the Stanford NLP code is GPL v2+, but CoreNLP uses some Apache-licensed libraries, and so our understanding is that the the composite is correctly licensed as v3+.
+You can run almost all of CoreNLP under GPL v2; you simply need to omit the time-related libraries, and then you lose the functionality of SUTime.
+Note that the license is the full GPL, which allows many free uses, but not its use in proprietary software which is distributed to others.

+Since CoreNLP is an academic project, you should also [cite Stanford](https://stanfordnlp.github.io/CoreNLP/#citing-stanford-corenlp-in-papers) when using the software.
+Additionally, you are encouraged to reference DataLinguist and provide a link to the [simongray/DataLinguist](https://github.com/simongray/datalinguist) Git repository.